3.1 Heartbroken rebels

 If you’re someone who wants us humans to be so much better than we are, and you decide to join in the mission to upgrade love, and you really fight for that, then you get to call yourself a rebel.

-And if you see how we as a species, with so much potential, are failing, and failing badly, and you see how we’re marching helplessly down the road to extinction, and your heart is breaking because of that, then you get to call yourself…
+And if you see how we as a species, despite our potential, are failing, and failing badly, and you see how we’re marching ourselves helplessly down the road to extinction, and your heart is breaking because of that, then you get to call yourself…

 A heartbroken rebel.